 Because of my interest in variable stars I became active in the American Association of Variable Star Observers.
 I was a member of the Council of the AAVSO from 1990 until 1998, and served as president of the organization from 1995 to 1997.

 I have been giving public talks about astronomy since the early 1990's.
-Most of the material is suitable for the general public, although I have done presentations for students in fifth grade and, on the other end of the scale, for amateur astronomers.
+With an emphasis on images, most of the material is suitable for the general public, although I have done presentations for students in fifth grade and, on the other end of the scale, for amateur astronomers.

 Responsible: Albert Holm